Optimizing LLM Inference: Fluid-Guided Online Scheduling with Memory Constraints: Introduction

-To design effective scheduling, we must first understand the LLM inference process.
-Figure~\ref{fig:intro_example} provides a step-by-step illustration of how a query is processed during inference.
-The process begins when a user submits a prompt—e.g., ``Is apple a fruit?''—which is then passed through several computational stages.
-The inference pipeline consists of two main phases: \begin{itemize} \item \textbf{Prefill Phase (stage 0)}: Upon receiving the prompt, the model first tokenizes the input into a sequence of discrete units (e.g., ``Is'', ``apple'', ``a'', ``fruit'', ``?'').
-These tokens are then embedded and simultaneously processed in a single forward pass to compute the \textit{Key-Value (KV) cache}, which stores intermediate representations (i.e., attention keys and values) for each token.
+Figure~\ref{fig:intro_example} illustrates how a query is processed during LLM inference.
+The user submits a prompt (e.g., ``Is apple a fruit?''), which then passes through two computational phases: \begin{itemize} \item \emph{Prefill phase (stage 0).} Upon receiving the prompt, the model first tokenizes the input into a sequence of discrete units (e.g., ``Is'', ``apple'', ``a'', ``fruit'', ``?'').
+These tokens are then embedded and simultaneously processed in a single forward pass to compute the \emph{Key-Value (KV) cache}, which stores intermediate representations (i.e., attention keys and values) for each token.
 These precomputed values enable efficient reuse during subsequent decoding steps.
 This phase corresponds to Stage 0 in Figure~\ref{fig:intro_example}, where all prompt tokens are embedded and their KV representations are added to the cache.

-\item \textbf{Decode Phase (stages 1 to $l^\prime$)}: After the prefill phase, the model enters the decode phase, where it generates the output one token at a time.
-At each stage, the model queries the existing KV cache to compute the next token, appends the new token to the output sequence, and updates the KV cache with its key-value pair.
+\item \emph{Decode phase (stages 1 to $l^\prime$).} After the prefill phase, the model enters the decode phase, where it generates the output one token at a time.
+At each decode stage, the model queries the existing KV cache to compute the next token, appends the new token to the output sequence, and updates the KV cache with its key-value pair.
 For instance, the model might first generate ``Yes'' (Stage 1), then ``it'' (Stage 2), followed by ``is'' (Stage 3), and finally the ``End of Sequence'' (EOS) token (Stage 4).
 This progression is depicted in the lower part of Figure~\ref{fig:intro_example}.
-Each token generation step involves both reading from and writing to the KV cache, resulting in a memory footprint that grows linearly with the length of the generated sequence. \end{itemize}
+Each token generation step involves both reading from and writing to the KV cache, so the KV cache grows linearly with the length of the generated sequence. \end{itemize}

-Figure~\ref{fig:intro_example} also highlights key performance metrics in LLM inference: \begin{itemize} \item \textbf{Time-To-First-Token (TTFT)} measures the latency from user input to the first generated token. \item \textbf{Latency} refers to the total time required to complete the generation of all output tokens. \item \textbf{Throughput} captures the average number of tokens generated per unit time. \end{itemize}
+Figure~\ref{fig:intro_example} also highlights key performance metrics in LLM inference: \begin{itemize} \item \emph{Time-to-first-token} (TTFT) measures the latency from user input to the first generated token. \item \emph{Latency} refers to the total time required to complete the generation of all output tokens. \item \emph{Throughput} captures the average number of tokens generated per unit time. \end{itemize}

 This inference structure, particularly the growing memory requirements and sequential decoding pattern, introduces fundamental constraints on scheduling and batching.
 Efficient scheduling must account for both prompt heterogeneity and KV cache dynamics to balance latency and resource use.